DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/03_ImplementWizardStep1Part1.md

 - WizardStepUploadData
 - WizardStepAppr

 Click through them to see the whole page changing.
-We can use later use `Navigate()` Buttons to travel between them with a selected amount of local variables instead of using global ones.
+We can later use `Navigate()` Buttons to travel between them with a selected amount of local variables instead of using global ones.
 For now we will focus on WizardStepImpHeader.

 As you know it from other environments our application shall support responsive layout so we will avoid pixel based statements.
 A key are containers that allow to layout their child components based on relative a measurement such as a percentage.
 Container layout their children either horizontally or vertically and can be nested.
 We already implemented the first container for you that uses the expressions `Parent.Width` and `Parent.Height` to occupy all space of the screen.
 The screenshot below shows the starting point.
 As you can see there is a gap in the sense that the main content is missing:
 <br><img src="./images/wiz_layout_start_point.png" /><br>

 To implement the content we need first an additional container.
-We it to group the form and the submit button.
+We need it to group the form and the submit button.
 They are comparable to a `div`element in HTML.
 We will start with the vertical container for the content.
 Adding controls always follows the same pattern which is as follows:
 * Select the parent control `WizardStepImpHdrLayout` on the canvas or in the tree on the left-hand side
 * Add the control `Vertical container` from the list under `+Insert`